leggedrobotics/open3d_slam/documentation/source/installation.rst

 ============

 1. Install the dependencies
-2. Compile using catkin build sytem
+2. Compile using catkin build system

 Dependencies
 ------------